-This Carbon Monoxide Detctor Is Not
+This Carbon Monoxide Detector Is Not

-- To be seen as a substitute for the proper servicing of fuel-burning appliances. - To be used on an intermittent basis, or as a portable alarm for spillage of combustion products from fuelburning appliances.
+- Designed to detect any gas other than Carbon Monoxide. - To be seen as a substitute for the proper servicing of fuel-burning appliances. - To be used on an intermittent basis, or as a portable alarm for spillage of combustion products from fuelburning appliances.